Functional JavaScript Wizardry

 functions each time.

-function already has a name: String.prototype.trim
+The trim function already has a name: String.prototype.trim.
+But

 unfortunately, I cannot just write the following: